Indian businesses turn sceptical on Modi's landmark tax reform

-NEW DELHI For years Indian businesses have lobbied for a nationwide sales tax, hoping to replace a chaotic structure that inflates costs and halts their trucks at state borders for duty payments, and to unify the country into one of the world's largest single markets.
+NEW DELHI, July 2 For years Indian businesses have lobbied for a nationwide sales tax, hoping to replace a chaotic structure that inflates costs and halts their trucks at state borders for duty payments, and to unify the country into one of the world's largest single markets.

 But after political compromises that finally got a goods and services tax (GST) bill before parliament, they have turned wary.